4.2 What's the purpose of links?

 Here's the obvious conclusion: it is more profitable to get links for the purpose of SEO.

-Here's what Search Engines believe: if you're buying a link from site A, you wish to get visitors from that site also come to your own site (like Alison was getting visitors from T-Jay).
-Search Engines do not actually expect that you would buy a link in order to get an extra "vote" and raise your site's rankings.
-Therefore, if Search Engines assume that a link is paid, they don't give it too much value, and it won't be any good for your rankings.
-Also, occasionally Search Engines penalize some sites if they sell links for SEO purposes.
+Here′s what Search Engines believe: if you′re buying a link from site A, you wish to get visitors from that site also come to your own site (like Alison was getting visitors from T–Jay).
+Search Engines do not actually expect that you would buy a link in order to get an extra "vote" and raise your site′s rankings.
+Therefore, if Search Engines assume that a link is paid, they don′t give it too much value and it won′t be any good for your rankings.

-You can mark a paid link.
-Read how you do this.
+You can mark an advertising link.
 Search Engines themselves recommend using a rel="nofollow" attribute in paid links.
 This attribute tells Search Engines not to follow and not to index a link.
-So if you buy a link and don't want it to be involved in SEO, make sure it includes the rel="nofollow" attribute.
+So if you buy a link and don′t want it to be involved in SEO, make sure it includes the rel="nofollow" attribute.

 And let me repeat this once again: